All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The way BPC-157 enters your body affects where it concentrates and how it acts.

 Oral BPC-157 is swallowed as a capsule or liquid.
 What makes BPC-157 unique among peptides is that it survives the harsh acidic environment of the stomach.
 Most peptides break down immediately in gastric acid, making oral delivery useless.
-BPC-157 does not.
+BPC-157 doesn't.
 It was originally isolated from gastric juice, so stability in stomach acid is built into its nature.

 Injectable BPC-157 is administered subcutaneously (under the skin).
 It bypasses the digestive system entirely and enters circulation directly through the subcutaneous tissue.
 This provides more predictable systemic bioavailability.
 When injected near an injury, it also achieves high local concentration at the target site.